jgorham/stein_discrepancy/README.md

 ## Summary of the Code

 All code is available in the src directory of the repo.
 Many examples computing the stein_discrepancy are in the src/experiments directory.
-Tthe experiment multimodal_gmm_langevin_floor is a good first one to examine.
+The experiment multimodal_gmm_langevin_floor is a good first one to examine.
 To see an example that goes beyond the Langevin Stein discrepancy, see the experiment compare-hyperparameters-multivariatetpseudohuber.